-All about Philippine money: History, denominations and how to exchange money
+All about Indonesian money: History, denominations and how to exchange money

 Learn about Indonesian currency (Rupiah – IDR), denominations, exchange rates and how to convert to VND, making transactions, investments and travel convenient.